Category Archives: Wildlife

 The Harp Inn, Little Neston

 One of the most mellow, blue-skied and sunny afternoons that I have enjoyed in a long time was a sublimely relaxed and chatty visit to The Harp Inn on the Dee estuary, just outside Little Neston.
 It is a super little pub dating to the 1700s with lovely views over the marshes towards the impressively long line of the Welsh foothills.
 The pub’s official opening time is 12 noon, but we arrived to find it open at 1145 because due to queues outside their doors at 12 they are currently opening at 11.
 Very gratifying!
 The beers and ciders change from time to time (just check their website), there are plenty of soft drinks on offer and the lunches that were being paraded past us as the afternoon advanced looked gorgeous.
 The staff are lovely, and the atmosphere is great.
 There are lots of tables perched on the grassland at the edge of the lush green estuary, and on a stiflingly hot day, a wonderfully warm but cooling breeze came off the Dee to make the peaceful, endless vistas a delectable place to linger, interrupted only by birdsong.
 The breeze was so perfect.
 I do love the heat, but it is lovely to be able to sit in the sunshine without dripping like a tap.
+Update: We went back the following week to have lunch after a visit to the Williamson Art Gallery and Museum in Birkenhead, and the food (haddock, chunky chips, tartare sauce and garden peas for one of us and an enormous ham and cheese ploughman’s with all the trimmings and more for the other) was just as good as it had looked as it was passing us on trays the previous week.

 Most of the photos taken on my aged iPhone.
 Enlarge at your own risk!